 How is determined the Directors remuneration?

-What is the role of the Compensation Committee Eni?
+What is the role of the Remuneration Committee Eni?

 The Committee plays advisory and consultative functions to support the Board of Directors in particular with regard to: